MIPT-ILab/mipt-mips/readme.md

 Users of IDE (Visual Studio, Eclipse, CodeBlocks etc.) may generate project files with CMake as well.

 To generate RISC-V opcodes, CMake uses Python.
 Python interpreter should be available in your environment.
+If you still use Python 2, be sure you have `future` package installed: `pip install --user future`.

 ## Workflow example